 Covering Lincolnshire, West Norfolk, Cambridgeshire and the East Midlands.
 A minimum donation of £3 per hen.

 Small hen re-homing charity based in Norfolk.

 Based in Fife in central Scotland.

-I hope this article has proved a valuable starting point for you if you are considering buying some ex battery chickens.
-There is a wealth of information available on this site, in particular our Ex Battery Hens FAQs and Tips on Re-Homing Ex Battery Hens articles.
+I hope this article has proved a valuable starting point for you to consider adopting some ex-battery chickens.
+There is a wealth of information available on this site, particularly in the Keeping Chickens category and Ex Battery Hens FAQ and the Tips on Re-Homing Ex Battery Hens article.